caniz-lupuz22/Data-Analytics-Internship-Task-5/README.md

 ## Internship Context

-This project was completed during a data analytics internship, demonstrating skills in regression analysis, structured data handling, and predictive modeling using
+This project was completed during a data analytics internship, demonstrating skills in regression analysis, structured data handling, and predictive modeling using Python frameworks.

+---